Does your house have black mould on the internal walls?

 You can rent a heavy duty industrial dehumidifier for about £270 a week from http://www.hss.com or if you like, you can buy one, a smaller but less powerful one, from www.screwfix.co.uk for about £150.

-Tip four: Invest in new fabrics and clothes.
+Tip four: Invest in new fabrics and clothes

-I’m sorry to tell you that if your home has been suffering from the kind of things we are talking about here then it’s likely that your carpets, bedding and soft furnishings have inherited a horrid smell.
+If your home has been suffering from the kind of things we are talking about here then it’s likely that your carpets, bedding and soft furnishings have inherited a horrid smell.

 There are various cleaning companies who can at least try and rescue beds and sofas etc., but in many cases, the damp eats away at the fibres in the fabric and its often best to throw it all away and buy new.